Lunar water: Chandrayaan-1

 Although M^{3} results are consistent with recent findings of other NASA instruments onboard Chandrayaan-1, the discovered water molecules in the Moon's polar regions is not consistent with the presence of thick deposits of nearly pure water ice within a few meters of the lunar surface, but it does not rule out the presence of small (<~10 cm), discrete pieces of ice mixed in with the regolith.
 Additional analysis with M^{3} published in 2018 had provided more direct evidence of water ice near the surface within 20° latitude of both poles.
 In addition to observing reflected light from the surface, scientists used M^{3}'s near-infrared absorption capabilities in the permanently shadowed areas of the polar regions to find absorption spectra consistent with ice.
 At the north pole region, the water ice is scattered in patches, while it is more concentrated in a single body around the south pole.
 Because these polar regions do not experience the high temperatures (greater than 373 Kelvin), it was postulated that the poles act as cold traps where vaporized water is collected on the Moon.

-In March 2010, it was reported that the Mini-SAR on board Chandrayaan-1 had discovered more than 40 permanently darkened craters near the Moon's north pole that are hypothesized to contain an estimated 600 million metric tonnes of water-ice.
-The radar's high CPR is not uniquely diagnostic of either roughness or ice; the science team must take into account the environment of the occurrences of high CPR signal to interpret its cause.
+In March 2010, it was reported that the Mini-SAR on board Chandrayaan-1 had discovered more than 40 permanently darkened craters near the Moon's north pole that are hypothesized to contain an estimated 600 million metric tonnes of water ice.
+The radar's high circular polarization ratio (CPR) is not uniquely diagnostic of either roughness or ice; the science team must take into account the environment of the occurrences of high CPR signal to interpret its cause.
 The ice must be relatively pure and at least a couple of meters thick to give this signature.
 The estimated amount of water ice potentially present is comparable to the quantity estimated from the previous mission of Lunar Prospector's neutron data.